exavolt/exavolt.github.io/content/posts/containerized-development-environment/index.md

 [VSCode Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) utilizes Docker to create a containerized / isolated environment for every project.
 It uses a JSON file (`devcontainer.json`) to define the environment for each project.

-We start by defining the base image, usually the base tech of the stack.
+We start by defining the base image (a Docker image), usually the base tech of the stack.
 We can pick one of various base techs available.
 Popular techs are officially provided including C++, Go, Python, NodeJS, Rust and more.

 ![image](images/01-pick-base.png#center)